TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 RawBodyOnly if set to true, do not fill body in request or response object.

 **Field: `requireSession` (`boolean`)**
-RequireSession if set to true passes down the session information for plugins post authentication.
+RequireSession if set to true passes down the session information for plugins after authentication.
 RequireSession is used only with JSVM custom middleware.